2021–2023 Warrior Met Coal strike: Course of the strike

 The strike began at 10 p.m. on April 1, with strikers picketing outside Warrior Met facilities.
 During the course of the strike, dues-paying union members who participate in strike activities will receive a bi-weekly strike pay, and the union was seeking to provide health care coverage during the strike.
 The families of strikers saw an immediate loss of company health care coverage due to the strike action.
 On April 5, it was announced that a tentative agreement between the union and company had been reached that could end the strike, with a vote scheduled for April 9.
 On April 7, meetings were held to explain the provisions of the agreement to the union members.
 While details were not made publicly available, one union member stated that the company was offering a $1.50 hourly raise, with $1 immediately and $0.50 after 3 years.
 On April 9, members voted to reject the proposal and continue the strike, with UMWA president Cecil Roberts stating that the company's offer was "not sufficient" for the strikers.

 On May 7, Gizmodo reported that two creeks in Alabama were flowing with an abundance of wastewater runoff from the mines.
 Union representatives did not draw a direct connection between the strike and the runoff, but one did say "when the normal workforce is working in that mind [sic] you don’t see these sorts of things happening. … These things don’t happen so much when the UMWA workforce is in these mines."
-On May 14, between 30 to 40 strikers held a sit-in outside of the company's headquarters in Brookwood, blocking traffic entering and exiting the parking lot before police arrived.
+On May 14, between 30 and 40 strikers held a sit-in outside of the company's headquarters in Brookwood, blocking traffic entering and exiting the parking lot before police arrived.
 At this point in the strike, the union was holding weekly rallies on Wednesdays at the Tannehill State Park.
 On May 22, the Alabama Strike Fest, a benefit concert aimed at helping the strikers, was held at the union hall and featured performances by Mike Cooley of the band Drive-By Truckers and several union members.
 On May 25, 11 strikers were arrested for trespassing during a protest at a Warrior Met mine in Tuscaloosa County.